DenizKos/Deniz-Kosmaz/README.md

 ## Welcome to my Page 🖐
 ### My name is Deniz Kosmaz 🤓
-### and I am working towards becoming a Data Scientist, My Story:
+### and I am working towards becoming a Programmer, My Story:

-I'm Deniz Kosmaz, 21 years old, with a clear goal—I aspire to become a Data Scientist.
+I'm Deniz Kosmaz, 21 years old, with a clear goal—I aspire to become a programmer.
 In 2019, I completed my technical diploma in computer science, and as of December 2023, I've successfully concluded my training as an IT system management assistant.

 During my apprenticeship, I realized the need to enhance my programming skills beyond the curriculum.
 Consequently, I took the initiative to teach myself various programming languages.
 While I've started with front-end development, I consider this just the beginning.